1388 - Origins of the Inn

 1974 - Sir Terence Etherton

-Sir Terence Etherton was the Master of the Rolls (2016) and Head of Civil Justice, the second most senior judge in England and Wales.
-Britain’s first openly-gay senior judge.
+Sir Terence Etherton (Called: 1974) is the Master of the Rolls and Head of Civil Justice, the second most senior judge in England and Wales.
+Etherton is also Britain’s first openly gay senior judge, he has been praised for “enlightened thinking” on many sensitive and vital areas of the Law.

 1976 - Dame Nicola Davies